bblldave/HercuHealth/docs/Kanban.md

 ## To Do

-- [ ] Implement user authentication and registration logic.
-- [ ] Develop the API for creating and managing workouts and programs.
 - [ ] Write frontend logic for displaying workout and program data.
 - [ ] Set up the server environment and deploy the backend.
 - [ ] Create basic documentation for app usage and features.

 ## In Progress

+- [ ] Develop the API for creating and managing workouts and programs.

 ## Done